-We’ve all been there.
-Holidays.
-Whether you went away on an epic family holiday touring the world, two weeks lazing on a beach, or simply had a staycation with too much TV and not enough hours outside, the time will come when you have to get your kids ready to go back to school.
+Whichever way you’ve spent the school summer holidays, and however you did or did not manage with the juggle of working and caring for your children, the time has come to get your kids back into a routine for school.
 Unfortunately, it’s not as simple as putting them to bed early the night before school and waking them up on time for their first day back.
 Oh no!
-Remember, parenting is not practical, or straight forward, and they are not robots.
-So here is the procedure that works for me every time, and how to get back into a routine for school.
+Remember, not one single aspect of parenting is practical or straightforward, and they, our precious children, are not robots.
+So here is the procedure that works for me every time and how I get my kids back into a routine for school.

 I am a huge fan of routine, and so are my kids.
 I’m not the most organised of mums, and I’m certainly not a very organised housewife.
 However, I do believe that my kids need routine, and so do I. Their routine is good for me.

 During the week and term time, I like to stick to our regimented routine.
-However, during the school holidays, we all let the usual routine slide a little.
-Instead, we adopt a more relaxed routine; we swap early mornings and a strict bedtime for a lie-in, and an evening movie; we go from having breakfast as soon they wake up followed by getting dressed to a biscuit in and then a late breakfast in our PJs and then getting dressed for the day.
+However, we all let the usual routine slide a little during the school holidays.
+Instead, we adopt a more relaxed routine; we swap early mornings and a strict bedtime for a lie-in and an evening movie; we go from having breakfast as soon they wake up followed by getting dressed to a biscuit in and then a late breakfast in our PJs and then getting dressed for the day.
 It works for us, and we all enjoy a more relaxed routine of sorts.

-Getting Back Into A Routine For School Requires Planning Ahead!
+Your Back To School Routine Requires Planning Ahead!

-When it’s time to get them ready for school I plan ahead.
+When it’s time to get them back to school routine, I like to plan.
 With military-like precision!
 My main focus here is to get their sleeping pattern back on track.
-Tired kids = grumpy kids.
-Grumpy kids = a tired mommy.
+Tired kids = grumpy kids: grumpy kids = a tired mommy.
 Everyone loses!
-You can’t have that during the school term or we’re all just going to be short-tempered and miserable!
+You can’t have that during the school term, or we’re all just going to be short-tempered and miserable!

-Here is the exact procedure I use for getting my kids back into the school routine!
+Here is the exact procedure I use to get my kids back into a routine for school!